 define( 'PLUGIN_PATH', plugins_url( __FILE__ ) );

-Don’t try to use two letter slugs anymore.
+Don’t try to use two-letter slugs anymore.
 As of 2016, all the good ones are taken.
-Instead consider easy_cpts_ (from the first example).
+Instead, consider easy_cpts_ (from the first example).

-Use Nonces and check permissions
+Use Nonces and Check Permissions

-Add a nonce to your POST calls to prevent unauthorized access.
+Implement nonces in POST calls to prevent unauthorized access.

 When you include POST/GET/REQUEST calls in your plugin, it’s important to sanitize, validate, and escape them.
 The goal here is to prevent a user from accidentally sending trash data through the system, as well as protecting them from potential security issues.

-If you had text input field like
+If you had a text input field like

 <input name="your-name" type="text" />

-You could sanitize it using sanitize_text_field() function.
+You could sanitize it using the sanitize_text_field() function.

 $name = sanitize_text_field( $_POST['your-name'] );